pchaganti/gx-ariana/README.md

 ## Licence

+Code generated and/or transformed by Ariana is yours and not concerned by the following licence and terms.

 Ariana is released under AGPLv3.
 See [LICENCE.txt](LICENCE.txt) for more details.

-tl;dr: If you use Ariana as intended, which means in development, this is nothing to worry about as you don't technically bundle Ariana with your released code.
-If you use it in your production code, whether deployed on a server or on the end-user's machine in a code or binary format, your code needs to be available to the public under the same licence.
-We can lift that requirement upon request, even for free if your project is small.
-Please [let us know](mailto:an.nougaret@gmail.com).